 What is periodontal surgery?

-Arethere different types of periodontal surgeries?
+Are there different types of periodontal surgeries?

-they can plan on what treatment would be the best to treat the existing deep
+They can plan on what treatment would be the best to treat the existing deep

 pockets.
 The surgery could be one of the following: